The Crisis Threatening Professional Photography

 Photographers do you finish strong everytime or just when you are inspired?

-There are two photographers that my friends talk about a great deal when talking about the type of photographers out there.
-One is my friend Ken Touchton and the other person I will not mention.
+My friends often mention two photographers when discussing the types of photographers out there.
+One is my friend Ken Touchton, and the other I will not mention.

 The unmentionable photographer is one of the best shooters we have ever known, but we all qualify that statement if he is into the subject.

-If the subject didn’t excite this unmentionable photographer, he shot so poorly that anyone with a camera could outproduce the photographer.
-One time the photographer was so unmotivated that the actions he took are still legendary.
+If the subject didn’t excite this unmentionable photographer, he shot so poorly that anyone with a camera could outperform him.
+One time, the photographer was so unmotivated that his actions are still legendary.

-While in Europe, the unmentionable photographer became so disenchanted with the story that he called the home office of the organization he was on staff with and told them his camera gear was all stolen.
-Miraculously the equipment showed up just as he left for the airport to return home.
+While in Europe, the unmentionable photographer became so disenchanted with the story that he called the home office of the organization he was on staff with and told them his camera gear had been stolen.
+Miraculously, the equipment showed up just as he left for the airport to return home.
 Rather than staying and finishing the coverage, he came home.

 Lisbon, Portugal [Fuji X-E2, 18-55mm, ISO 6400, ƒ/22, 1.1 sec.]

-All of my friends that know Ken Touchton respect him and his abilities.
-I hired Ken to shoot a job for me, and many of my editor friends have done the same thing.
-All of us talk about the consistency you get with Ken.
+All of my friends who know Ken Touchton respect him and his abilities.
+I hired Ken to shoot a job for me; many of my editor friends have done the same thing.
+We all talk about the consistency you get with Ken.

 Ken Touchton